apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

      1000000000 :          0   0.00%
     10000000000 :          0   0.00%

-Likewise, +PrintInfo+ will dump the key-value pairs and show you the contents of the RFile:
+Likewise, `PrintInfo` will dump the key-value pairs and show you the contents of the RFile:

     $ accumulo org.apache.accumulo.core.file.rfile.PrintInfo --dump /accumulo/tables/1/default_tablet/A000000n.rf
     row columnFamily:columnQualifier [visibility] timestamp deleteFlag -> Value ...

-*Q*: Accumulo is not showing me any data!
+**Accumulo is not showing me any data!**

-*A*: Do you have your auths set so that it matches your visibilities?
+Do you have your auths set so that it matches your visibilities?

-*Q*: What are my visibilities?
+**What are my visibilities?**

-*A*: Use +PrintInfo+ on a representative file to get some idea of the visibilities in the underlying data.
+Use `PrintInfo` on a representative file to get some idea of the visibilities in the underlying data.

-Note that the use of +PrintInfo+ is an administrative tool and can only by used by someone who can access the underlying Accumulo data.
+Note that the use of `PrintInfo` is an administrative tool and can only by used by someone who can access the underlying Accumulo data.
 It does not provide the normal access controls in Accumulo.